 All residential care staff are required to complete relevant Child Protection training and the training course Duty of Care.

-All staff employed by The King's School have a current WWCC.
+All staff of the Council of The King's School are required to hold a current WWCC.

 Maintaining up-to-date contact details